 Other ways to reduce weed smoke

 When smoking marijuana, you ideally want to inhale the THC while minimizing your exposure to the other compounds present in smoke.
 There are a few steps you can take.
 First, don’t smoke in an enclosed area.
 It’s best to be somewhere with an open window or vent fan.
 You should also make sure that the intake of the unit is placed directly near the source of the smoke, and try to reduce the amount of paper in your joints if you roll them yourself.
 Excess paper is just excess smoke that does not contain any THC.
 Finally, if you have a specific room where you smoke, wash any bedding, and clean the carpets and upholstery frequently.
-This will help get rid of the odors.
+This will help get rid of weed smells in your home.

 If you choose to smoke marijuana, taking these preventative steps and using the right kind of filter technology will help ensure that the air in your home remains as clean and healthy as possible.